 After each pooja, the door is kept open for some time.
 Two openings are there in either side of the doorways and the devotees have darshan through these, when the door is closed.

-Offerings: There are several types of vazhipadu in this temple, and pujas can be booked online. too.
+Offerings: There are several types of vazhipadu done in Thirumanthamkunnu Temple, and pujas can be booked online. too.

-Some of the specialties of this temple are -
+Some of the specialities of this temple are -

 1) The six feet idol is made of Daru (wood) in a sitting posture with the left leg on her lap and the right hanging as usual and touching the ground.
 In one hand, she holds the head of Darika, and weapons in her other seven hands, giving a fierce appearance.